Data protection

 👥 Affected: Visitors to the website

-🤝 Purpose: professional website hosting and operation security
+🤝 Purpose: professional hosting of the website and securing its operation

 What is web hosting?

-When you visit websites today, certain information - including personal data - is automatically created and stored, including on this website.
+When you visit websites these days, certain information - including personal data - is automatically created and saved, including on this website.
 This data should be processed as sparingly as possible and only with justification.
-By the way, by website we mean the entirety of all web pages on a domain, ie everything from the start page (home page) to the very last sub-page (like this one).
-By domain we mean, for example, example.de or example.com.
+By website we mean the entirety of all web pages on a domain, ie everything from the start page (homepage) to the very last subpage (like this one).
+By domain we mean example.de or musterbeispiel.com, for example.

 When you want to view a website on a screen, you use a program called a web browser.
 You probably know a few web browsers by name: Google Chrome, Microsoft Edge, Mozilla Firefox, and Apple Safari.

-This web browser needs to connect to another computer where the website's code is stored: the web server.
-The operation of a web server is a complicated and time-consuming task, which is why this is usually taken on by professional providers, the providers.
-These offer web hosting and thus ensure reliable and error-free storage of website data.
+This web browser must connect to another computer where the website code is stored: the web server.
+Operating a web server is a complicated and time-consuming task, which is why it is usually handled by professional providers.
+They offer web hosting and thus ensure that website data is stored reliably and error-free.

-Personal data may be processed when the browser on your computer (desktop, laptop, smartphone) connects and during data transfer to and from the web server.
-On the one hand, your computer stores data, on the other hand, the web server also has to store data for a period of time in order to ensure proper operation.
+When the browser connects to your computer (desktop, laptop, smartphone) and during data transfer to and from the web server, personal data may be processed.
+On the one hand, your computer stores data, and on the other hand, the web server must also store data for a while to ensure proper operation.

 As an illustration: